 Rejection “level” is not an indication of story quality.
 It only tells you what it says on the proverbial tin: whom in our staff thought it might be a good fit for Escape Pod.

 The only exceptions to this formula are three rare cases, all of them self-explanatory.
 “Violated guidelines” (generally for stories that are too long or too short), “Revise & Resubmit,” and of course “Acceptance.”

 When possible, we try to include personal comments in rejection letters, below the form text.
 Most personal notes are written by me based on Associate Editor input.
 In addition, sometimes the Associates write up the a note for me to paste in, and of course the Co-Editors write their own for the final round.
 The presence (or absence) of a personal note does not reflect how well we thought a story would fit at Escape Pod.
-Generally, five factors influence this choice:
+Generally, six factors influence this choice:

 - Who on our staff read your story?
 (Are they someone more or less inclined to write personals?)

 - Did we think a comment would help this story or your future stories?